Skip to main content

 Methadone is categorized as a Schedule II controlled substance in Tennessee.
 This means the drug requires an original prescription, written or electronically transmitted by a qualified practitioner.
 In the Volunteer State, it can be prescribed by licensed healthcare providers and dispensed through certified treatment centers, ensuring safe and controlled use for those in need.

-Methadone detox programs are available throughout Tennessee, offering support to those struggling with opioid addiction.
-Whether in the bustling city of Nashville or near the Smokies, the region’s Southern hospitality ensures you receive compassionate care on your recovery journey.
-Access to legal methadone treatment in Tennessee allows you to seek the help you need while overcoming addiction.
+Methadone detox programs are available throughout Tennessee, offering support to those struggling with opioid withdrawal.
+Whether in the bustling city of Nashville or near the Smokies, you’ll find compassionate care for your recovery.
+Access to legal methadone treatment in Tennessee allows you to seek the help you need while overcoming addiction to this synthetic opioid.

 What Does Methadone Addiction Look Like?